 - Quail are much quieter than chickens and ducks, making them great choices for backyard homesteaders.

-- Quail mature much faster then their popular counterparts.
+- Quail mature much faster than their popular counterparts.

 - Quail eggs are packed with vitamins and minerals.
 Despite their tiny size, their nutritional value is three to four times greater than chicken eggs.